 How Real Estate Can Enhance Portfolio Diversification

-The private market experiences very different buying and selling dynamics than the public market.
+The private market experiences very different buying and selling dynamics than the public market and these differences significantly impact an asset’s diversification potential.
 Let’s look at the attributes of private market real estate and how this asset class can be a powerful complementary diversifier for a portfolio of traditional investments.

 Separate Markets with Low Correlation

-The biggest difference between private market real estate and traditional investments is that they trade in different markets.
-Traditional investments, such as stocks, bonds, and commodities, trade in the stock market, whereas private market real estate trades in, as you may guess, the private market.
-Public market investments each have their own individual sets of advantages and disadvantages, but because they’re traded in the same market, they share the same marketwide strengths and weaknesses.
-And, because private market investments are traded in a separate market subject to different driving forces and structural features, they don’t share the same wide risks as public investments.
-Therefore, private market real estate has a low correlation with traditional investments at the market level.
+The biggest difference between private market real estate and traditional public investments is the fact that they are traded in different markets.
+Traditional investments, such as stocks, bonds, and commodities are traded on a public exchange, such as the stock market, whereas private market real estate trades in, as you may guess, the private market.
+Public market investments each have their own individual sets of advantages and disadvantages, but because they’re traded in the same market, their performance is correlated, because they share the same marketwide strengths and weaknesses.
+On the other hand, because private market investments are traded in a separate market, which is subject to a different set of driving forces and structural features, they don’t share the same sets of risks as public investments.
+Therefore, private market real estate has a low correlation with traditional publicly traded investments at the market level.

-For instance, expectations of future interest rate hikes (or actual hikes) typically cause the stock market to decline, because higher interest rates can reduce both business and consumer spending.
-Similarly, expected or actual rate hikes can have a depressing effect on publicly traded real estate investment trust (REIT) share valuations, because higher interest rates reduce the risk-free to capitalization rate spread thereby driving down real estate values.
+For instance, expectations of future interest rate hikes (or actual hikes) typically cause the stock market to decline, because higher interest rates make credit and loans more expensive, which can reduce both business and consumer spending.
+So, expected or actual interest rate hikes can have a depressing effect on publicly traded real estate investment trusts (REIT) share valuations, because higher interest rates reduce the risk-free to capitalization rate spread thereby driving down real estate values.

 By contrast, expected or actual shifts in the interest rate environment should have minimal impact on an investor’s equity stake in a commercial real estate asset as long as the senior debt financing secured for that investment is a long-term loan with a fixed-rate.
 In fact, an interest rate hike could make the asset more valuable, because it now offers an interest rate hedge, and stands to benefit from the likely positive macroeconomic market conditions that typically precede federal interest rate hikes.